 You have probably heard that wine can break your diet.
 This is bad news, especially if you love having one or two glasses with your meals or when hanging out with friends.
 Well, here is the truth.
-You can indulge in a glass of your favorite wine without breaking your low carbs diet.
+You can indulge in a glass of your favorite Pinot noir without breaking your low carbs diet.

 You do not have to give up on this satisfying habit because you are on a diet.
 The secret is to look for tasty low-carb alternatives to the full-bodied options.
 Wines that have low carbs often have lower residual sugars and alcohol.

 Unfortunately, you cannot find the nutrition label on a bottle of wine.
 So, how can you identify which wines are low carb when you see them?
 The answer is right here in this post!